MadeByMike/madebymike/site/content/writing/new-website-new-css-tricks.md

 }
 ```

 I added a few media queries and adjusted the `grid-template-columns` slightly for different layout on smaller screens.
-I added `order: 0;` to the left column because this meant I could change the DOM order and it underneath the main content for mobile.
-This also makes sense for screen-readers as it is secondary content.
+I added `order: 0;` to the left column because this meant I could change the DOM order and move it underneath the main content on mobile.
+This also makes sense for screen-readers as it's secondary content.

 I've isolated a simple demo in a CodePen so you can experiment with or copy this technique.